Pierre Claverie: Assassination

-On 1 August 1996. a few weeks after the assassination of the Trappist monks of Tibhirine, the Bishop was assassinated, along with his driver and friend Mohamed Bouchikhi (1975-1996), when a bomb exploded at the entrance to the bishopric as the two were entering the building just before midnight.
-He was returning from a trip to Algiers where he had met with the French Minister of Foreign Affairs Hervé de Charette to talk about French residents of Algeria and how best to keep them safe from the conflict.
+On 1 August 1996, a few weeks after the assassination of the Trappist monks of Tibhirine, the Bishop was assassinated, along with his driver and friend Mohamed Bouchikhi (1975-1996), when a bomb exploded at the entrance to the bishopric as the two were entering the building just before midnight.
+He was returning from a trip to Algiers, where he had met with the French Minister of Foreign Affairs Hervé de Charette to talk about French residents of Algeria and how best to keep them safe from the conflict.
 It was during his funeral that the Muslim mourners described Claverie as "the Bishop of the Muslims".

 Seven people were convicted of the killings and sentenced to death on 23 March 1998 for their involvement in the attack.
-The Catholic Church of Algeria petitioned to have their death sentences commuted and this was successful.
-His assassination proved to be a tremendous shock to the French.
+The Catholic Church of Algeria petitioned to have their death sentences commuted, and this appeal was successful.
+Claverie's assassination proved to be a tremendous shock to the French.